nextcloud/talk-android/CONTRIBUTING.md

 ## Contribution process

-* Contribute your code in the branch ```master```.
+Contribute your code targeting/based-on the branch ```master```.
 It will give us a better chance to test your code before merging it with stable code.
-* For your first contribution start a pull request on master.

 ### Fork and download android repository: